 (3A) An officer is not eligible for appointment under subsection (2).

-(3B) An assessor is to be paid such remuneration and allowances (if any) as the CEO, on the recommendation of the Minister for Public Sector Management, determines.
+(3B) An assessor is to be paid such remuneration and allowances (if any) as the CEO, on the recommendation of the Public Service Commissioner, determines.

 (3) An assessor may, at any time, visit a facility and do one or more of the following —